microsoft/msticpy/docs/source/getting_started/msticpyconfig.rst

 Under the top level ``KeyVault`` section the following entries are accepted.
-Some of these are only required if you plan to use msticpy to create a new KeyVault vault.
+Some of these are only required if you plan to use msticpy to create a new Key Vault vault.

 Required Settings
 ~~~~~~~~~~~~~~~~~